MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/use-the-data-provider-for-sap-with-the-ddex-plug-in.md

 ---
 description: "Learn more about: Use the Data Provider for SAP with the DDEX Plug-in"
-title: "Use the Data Provider for SAP with the DDEX Plug-in | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Use the Data Provider for SAP with the DDEX Plug-in" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "DDEX plug-in"
-  - "DDEX plug-in, Data Provider for SAP"
-  - "Data Provider for SAP, using with DDEX plug-in" ms.assetid: b16c8634-172a-4630-87ed-2073a75afdec caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Use the Data Provider for SAP with the DDEX Plug-in
 If you chose to install the [!INCLUDE[adoprovidersaplong](../../includes/adoprovidersaplong-md.md)] along with the [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] installation, the setup program installs a [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] DDEX plug-in.
 You can use this plug-in to browse SAP objects using [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
 This section provides information about using the DDEX plug-in.